-Two collaborations, MEGA (preceded by the VATT/Columbia survey) and AGAPE have produced a number of microlensing event candidates, which show a rise in pixel luminosity in M 31 (Crotts & Tomaney 1996; Ansari et al. 1999; Auriere et al. 2001; Calchi Novati et al. 2002).
+Two collaborations, MEGA (preceded by the Moreover, M 31 surveys probe the MACHO distribution in VATT/Columbia survey) and AGAPE have produced a number of microlensing event candidates, which show a rise made from the North Earth hemisphere, probing the entire halo in pixel luminosity in M 31 (Crotts & Tomaney 1996; Ansari et al. 1999; Auriere et al. 2001; Calchi Novati et al. 2002).